alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-rule-on-recitation-tijaniyyah-qadiriyyah.md

 note: true
 locale: en
 uid: rule-on-recitation-tijaniyyah-qadiriyyah
-excerpt: "It is not permissible to supplicate to Allah through these utterances, offer Salah behind people who worship Allah through them, or perform the funeral prayer for them after their death."
+summary: "It is not permissible to supplicate to Allah through these utterances, offer Salah behind people who worship Allah through them, or perform the funeral prayer for them after their death."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz